-The institution disseminates dependable and timely information for sound financial decision makingThe in quarterly financial statements presented to Presidents Cabinet, Planning and Budget (IIID-12), and most recently, quarterly meetings between the district, SAC and our sister college, SCC.
+The institution disseminates dependable and timely information for sound financial decision making at various venues.
+The College Budget office presents quarterly financial statements to Presidents Cabinet, the Planning and Budget Committee (IIID-12), and most recently, there are quarterly meetings between the District office, SAC and our sister college, SCC.
 The district develops fiscal year calendars for the development of the budget with time sensitive deadlines to ensure both the tentative budget and adopted budget can be reviewed and approved annually by the board of directors (IIID-22).
 The college also complies with the district’s fiscal year-end calendars for closing the current fiscal year’s budgets and to prepare the budgets for the upcoming fiscal year.
 SAC regularly evaluates the college’s financial management practices and financial goals through the Planning & Budget Committee.
 The committee does an annual review of goals and budget priorities to analyze and evaluate current fiscal processes to suggest improvements when needed.
 The committee’s ongoing goals are to communicate the budget process across campus for the best financial outcomes of the college, close fiscal years with a positive balance, and perform evaluations of the Resource Allocation Request process and results to assess the effectiveness of our financial resources for our students and areas for improvement.

+*Policies or procedures for purchasing?

+*Reports to campus and board regarding budgets, financial reports, audit reports??

 III.D.5.
 Analysis and Evaluation